 We may have to share your personal information with another organisation to comply with the law.
 For example, if you provide us with VAT exemption information, we may have to share your completed VAT exemption form with HMRC if requested.

-We may share your email address and phone number with social media sites to show you Action on Hearing Loss content while you use these services.
-This information may also be used by the social media site on our behalf to identify other users with similar interests who may be interested in our content.
-You have the right to object to this.
+We may share your personal information (such as email address and phone number) with social media sites (such as Facebook, Instagram and Twitter and LinkedIn) to show you Action on Hearing Loss content while you use these services.

-Securing your information
+7. Securing your personal information

 When we use external companies to collect, process or store data on our behalf, we carry out comprehensive checks and put in place contracts to control how they manage the data they have access to.

 We will only keep your personal information for as long as it is required for the purpose we collected it.
 This includes if it’s needed for any legal, accounting or reporting purposes.
+For example: